ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ## Proposal

+- Add a new static policy option for fine tuning of CPU assignments to align L3 cache grouping.
+- Topology struct already contains CPUDetails which is a map of CPUInfo.
+CPUInfo knows about NUMA, socket, and core IDs associated with a CPU.
+We just need to add a new member called L3GroupID that tracks whether the CPU is part of a split L3.
+Functionality to support this was merged in cadvisor with these pull-requests pr-2849  pr-2847
+- Handle enablement of the policy option in pkg/kubelet/cm/cpumanager/policy_options.go and check the validity of the user flag and capability of the system.
+If topology does not support split L3, grouping by L3 static policy will be ignored.
+- Modify the static policy “Allocate” to check for the option, GroupByL3.
+For platforms where SMT is enabled, full-pcpus-only policy option will be preserved on top of group-by-l3-cache.
 <!--
 This is where we get down to the specifics of what the proposal actually is.
 This should have enough detail that reviewers can understand exactly what